ahmad047/CV/README.md

 - Situation - 1 day before the final project in week 12 of the makers course, our bazaar app started crashing.
 This was a very intense time for the app to start crashing as we were finalizing styling and needed the app ready asap for the demo.
 - Task - I was tasked with debugging the app end to end and ensuring that the app did not crash.
-- Action - I went on to debug the app by simulating a user Journey and used console to look analyse the errors that came up during this exercise.
+- Action - I went on to debug the app by simulating a user Journey and used console to analyse the errors that came up during this exercise.
 I found that the issue was with both server and client.
-With a bad request server would crash as soon as we made a request on creating a new product.
-This would cause the heroku deployed server to crash.
+A bad request on creating a new product was causing the heroku deployed server to crash.
 I also found an issue on the client side where the user was not persisting.
-- Result - Since I had found the issues using a methodical approach to debugging, I was able to solve these by refactoring to remove bugs on both client and server side.
+- Result - Since I had found the issues using a methodical approach to debugging, I was able to solve these by refactoring to removing bugs on both client and server side.
 The app was working after this

 ### Learning on the fly

 I have always been a very quick learner.
 At makers, the most useful skill I have learned is how to learn.

-- Situation - At the start of our final project, we decided to use MERN stack to write our app in.
+- Situation - At the start of our final project, we decided to use MERN stack to write our app.
 I had worked with JS before but had no experience with any JS frameworks.
 - Task - I was given the responsibility to write the whole server side from scratch in node using express.
 - Action - We were extremely short on time and I had to come up with a solution very fast and efficiently.
 I had little experience with express.
 So I began reading node and express documentation and started only picking up basic things that I absolutely needed to start this task.
 I also found a really good [express crash course](https://www.youtube.com/watch?v=L72fhGm1tfE&t=5s) which I followed to get some further practice.
 I started writing the server on the first day of our project and managed to write a very efficient code really fast.
 - Result - The [server side](https://github.com/ahmad047/bazaar) was deployed by day 3 of the project and it made everyone's life really easy.